 An employee will have little say in how they perform their job — this includes decisions surrounding work schedule, the type of tasks performed, and the processes used to complete those tasks.
 In contrast, an independent contractor can choose how, where, and when they work.

 Employers may ask employees to work within a set time during specified days each week.
 Contractors create their own schedule, and employers have no say in when or how long a contractor works aside from the agreed-upon project criteria.

 Penalties for misclassification

 Abiding by independent contractor laws is essential for mitigating risks.
-If you hire a worker as a contractor but treat them like a full-time employee, your company may face:
+If you hire a worker as a contractor but treat them like an employee, your company may face: